 - It’s one of many trails in the Sand Flats Recreation Area and has a $5 entry fee for the day.

-- You will encounter lots of fins, slickrock, steps, ledges, rocks, and sand.
+- You will encounter fins, slickrock, steps, ledges, rocks, and sand.

 - We boondocked on BLM land near Moab